ComNetsHH/LDACS-Greedy-K-Hop-Simulator/README.md

 #### Local Execution
 To run the simulations locally on your PC, use the following targets in the Makefile:

+- `greedy-forwarding-1hop-equipageFraction-A2G`: Runs the Greedy-1 simulation for different equipage fractions.
-- `greedy-forwarding-equipageFraction-A2G`: Runs the basic Greedy Forwarding simulation for different equipage fractions.
+- `greedy-forwarding-2hop-equipageFraction-A2G`: Runs the Greedy-2 simulation for different equipage fractions.
 - `greedy-forwarding-equipageFraction-fft-m-4-A2G`: Runs the Greedy-FFT algorithm with m=4.
 - `greedy-forwarding-equipageFraction-efft-m-4-A2G`: Runs the Greedy-EFFT algorithm with m=4.
 - `greedy-forwarding-equipageFraction-random-m-4-A2G`: Runs the Greedy-Random algorithm with m=4.
+- `greedy-forwarding-equipageFraction-fft-m-6-A2G`: Runs the Greedy-FFT algorithm with m=6.
+- `greedy-forwarding-equipageFraction-efft-m-6-A2G`: Runs the Greedy-EFFT algorithm with m=6.
+- `greedy-forwarding-equipageFraction-random-m-6-A2G`: Runs the Greedy-Random algorithm with m=6.
+- `dijkstra-equipageFraction-A2G`: Runs the Dijkstra algorithm.

 Similarly, add targets for m=6 variants if applicable.